Sundanese people: Cuisine

 Sundanese cuisine is one of the most famous traditional food in Indonesia, and it is also easily found in most Indonesian cities.
 The Sundanese food is characterised by its freshness; the famous lalab (raw vegetables salad) eaten with sambal (chili paste), and also karedok (peanuts paste) demonstrate the Sundanese fondness for fresh raw vegetables.
 Similar to other ethnic groups in Indonesia, Sundanese people eat rice for almost every meal.
 The Sundanese like to say, "If you have not eaten rice, then you have not eaten at all."
 Rice is prepared in hundreds of different ways.
-However, it is simple steamed rice that serves as the centrepiece of all meals.
+However, it is simple steamed rice that serves as the centerpiece of all meals.

 Next to steamed rice, the side dishes of vegetables, fish, or meat are added to provide a variety of tastes as well as for protein, mineral and nutrient intake.
 These side dishes are grilled, fried, steamed or boiled and spiced with any combination of garlic, galangal (a plant of the ginger family), turmeric, coriander, ginger, and lemongrass.
 The herb-rich food wrapped and cooked inside banana leaf called pepes (Sundanese: pais) is popular among Sundanese people.
 Pepes are available in many varieties according to their ingredients; carp fish, anchovies, minced meat with eggs, mushroom, tofu or oncom.
 Oncom is a fermented peanut-based ingredient that is prevalent within Sundanese cuisine, just like its counterpart, Tempe, which is popular among Javanese people.
 Usually, the food itself is not too spicy, but it is served with a boiling sauce made by grinding chilli peppers and garlic together.
 On the coast, saltwater fish are common; in the mountains, fish tend to be either pond-raised carp or goldfish.
 A well-known Sundanese dish is lalapan, which consists only of raw vegetables, such as papaya leaves, cucumber, eggplant, and bitter melon.

-In general, Sundanese food tastes rich and savoury, but not as rich as Padang food, nor as sweet as Javanese food.
+In general, Sundanese food tastes rich and savoury, but not as rich as Padang food, not as sweet as Javanese food.

 In Sundanese culture, there is a culture of eating together known as Cucurak in the Bogor area or Munggahan in the Priangan area.
 This tradition is usually carried out together with extended family or colleagues when approaching Ramadan.